Skip to main content

 Not really, you can use a minimal Linux distribution inside a Docker container.
 For example, to start a Debian-based container, use the command:

-$ sudo docker run -it debian
+$ sudo docker run -en debian

 This will provide you with an isolated Debian-based environment.
 You can choose from several Linux distributions available on the Docker Hub, such as Ubuntu, CentOS, or Fedora.